harishkumar2k4/VoxPedia/README.md

 - Navigate to the root directory and run the script via the command line:

       python src/build_vector_db.py data/"Saved .txt file"

-## Observations and Challenges

-- Observations

-  * Semantic Integrity: Using RecursiveCharacterTextSplitter significantly improved retrieval quality compared to basic splitting.
-By prioritizing natural breaks like paragraphs and sentences, the chunks remained contextually meaningful.

-  * Local Embedding Efficiency: The all-MiniLM-L6-v2 model offered a high-performance, zero-cost solution.
-Running it locally eliminated API latency and simplified the development environment.

-- Challenges

-  * Context Tuning: Finding the right balance for chunk_size was difficult.
-I settled on 1000 characters to ensure the top-2 retrieved results provided sufficient detail for the LLM without exceeding its focus window.

-  * Character Encoding: I encountered errors when loading files with special characters.
-This was resolved by forcing utf-8 encoding in the TextLoader to ensure cross-platform compatibility.

 # Task 3: Deploying an ASR Model